Genetics and Diabetes: Demographics, Family Health, Types, and More (2023)

 Diabetics now have several ways to manage their illness and live a full, healthy life, but for some, the condition may even be completely avoidable with a few key life adjustments.

 The question begs: Is diabetes genetic, and, therefore, can you know you’re at risk before showing any signs?
 How can you protect yourself if the condition runs in your family?
-Find out all the answers and more in this guide.
+Find out all the answers on genetics and diabetes and more in this guide.

 Genes may have a say in how your body regulates its blood glucose, depending on the number of genes involved.
 Hence, there are two broad classifications of diabetes.